 Approximately 45.1 percent of occupied households in Selma are renting.
 Rates of renter occupancy are unevenly distributed in Selma; renting households are found at a higher rate in the census tract at the center of the city, bounded by Floral Avenue to the north, Dockery Avenue to the east, and the railroad to the southwest (52.7 percent).
 Though slightly lower, the rate of renter occupancy in the section of the city to the southwest of the railroad is still high (49.7 percent) compared with the census tracts north of Floral Avenue, east of Dockery Avenue, and east of the railroad, where households rent at rates of 36.2 and 33.0 percent.
 As shown in Section 2: Housing Needs Assessment, Table 2-18, for 2022 the California Department of Finance (DOF) reported an overall vacancy rate of 4.1 percent in Selma.
 Vacancy data is not available by tenure through the DOF; however, the 2020 ACS 5-year estimate indicates a rental vacancy rate of 6.9 percent and an ownership unit vacancy rate of 0.8 percent, for a vacancy rate of 5.8 percent.
-A healthy housing market is generally considered to have a 5.0 percent vacancy on the ground.
+A healthy housing market is generally considered to have a 5.0 percent vacancy rate.
+ACS 5-year estimate vacancy rates draw on large sample sizes and may not precisely represent vacancy on the ground.
 Instead, these rates are presented as general estimates indicating approximate conditions in the local housing market.